Best Camping Mattresses of 2026

 Our priority is to find products that deliver outstanding performance and maximize the value of your investment regardless of the price.
 We love the budget options on this list with above-average performance, and we also recognize that higher-priced mattresses often have superior durability and craftsmanship that make them worthwhile long-term investments.

 The Paria Outdoor Recharge XL is the most affordable option on our list.
 With polyester fabric and TPU lamination, this model is reliable in even the worst outdoor conditions.
-The generous dimensions and bit of foam padding offer more cushioning and support than an average sleeping pad for a comfy night’s sleep.
+The generous dimensions and a bit of foam padding offer more cushioning and support than an average sleeping pad for a comfy night’s sleep.
 And, because it’s so lightweight and compact, this model serves double duty for car camping or for short backpacking trips.

 One of the best values on our list is the Sea To Summit Comfort Deluxe LW.
 It’s solidly in the middle of the pack for price, but it ranks well in nearly every metric with great comfort, durability, and construction elements.
 The soft, brushed surface is comfy, and a baffled interior offers supportive but forgiving cushion and support.
 The mattress’s XL size provides a ton of room for restless sleepers, while its self-inflating design makes setup a breeze.